 Balancing the Cash Drawer

-The process of counting the money, reconciling the receipts and balancing the cash drawer creates an accountability of the day's transactions.
+The process of counting the money, reconciling the receipts, and balancing the cash drawer creates accountability of the day's transactions.
 This cash management system can be created at the same time store policies are established.
 Many of today's POS (point of sale) systems have step by step instructions for closing (also known as balancing) the cash drawer to guide the employee.

 Store management or cashiers can pull a sales report at any time during a shift.
 By adding the beginning cash in the drawer to the daily sales figure, a retailer will know exactly how much money should be in the cash register or POS system at any given time.
 This is extremely useful:

 - To avoid holding too much cash on the sales floor.

 - When a customer complains about too little change.

 - For discovering frequent overages/shortages for particular cashiers.

 - To remove the temptation of taking cash without documentation from the cash drawer.

 Balancing a cash register usually takes place at the end of the day or at the end of a cashier's shift.
 The cash drawer and its contents should be taken to an office or another secluded area to prepare the report.
 If balancing the drawer after closing, be sure the sales floor lights are off and the door is locked.
 For many salespeople, they get in a hurry and tend to start closing before the store is actually closed.
 This is not a safe practice.
 However, if you have multiple employees in the store, it's possible to close one of the registers during open hours.